mayu-live/framework/ARCHITECTURE.md

   - `RemoveNode`
   - `ReplaceChildren` when child ID lists change
   - chunked updates using `Engine#update_budget`
-- `VAttributes` handles attribute/class/style diffs and callback listener wiring.
+- `VAttributes` handles attribute/class/style diffs and callback listener registration.
+Callback wiring is not rendered into SSR HTML; it is sent as `SetListener`/`RemoveListener` patches.

 ### Important invariants